-Uridine dosage and use
+Uridine dosage

 There are no official dosage recommendations for uridine supplements.
 Unofficial dosages are based on clinical studies and range from 1 g/day to 2 g/day.
 This amount is usually divided into several doses per day.